 Whether you’re buying or selling, the conveyancing process begins once an offer has been accepted on a property.
 How long this takes varies from case to case, and there’s no definitive answer as to how long it will take when you decide to move.
 As a rough guide, you should be looking at less than three months if you’re not involved in a chain, while if you are then it’s not uncommon for the conveyancing process to take up to six months.

-Here we’ve provided an average timescale for what you might be able to expect from the process, as well as some advice on what you can do to help speed things up.
+Here we’ve provided the average conveyancing timescales for what you might be able to expect from the process, as well as some advice on what you can do to help speed things up.